 For those traveling solo or a more of a budget, a hostel is a great option.
 Also, they generally will run their own tours of the nearby temples, often at a much cheaper price than the travel agencies.

-Time For Your Day Trip To Ayutthaya
+Wrap Up: Day Trip To Ayutthaya From Bangkok

 Ayutthaya is such an interesting and beautiful city with so many historic places to see.
 If you do have the extra time I highly recommend spending a few days here.
 That way you can truly appreciate these impressive temples and learn more about the culture.

 🚗 How I Book Cheap Transport In Thailand: 12Go Asia

 LIKE IT?
 PIN IT!